ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 https://archive.org/download/317hackedupdatergd

 Please remember the wise words of Mitsurugi_w "The info itself is not new or special.
 It's all over the web anyways"

-Before we get to far into this, a friendly reminder: Please note that the following text is considered "for purposes of good-faith security research".

 Additional text relevant to this document can be found below: